 We also listened as she wept in anger when people at their Southern Baptist church did not reach out to her, but judged her and printed her name in the bulletin on behalf of her praying husband’s desire for her to return.
 We listened when she attended a nearby Assemblies of God church where, after a few weeks, people moved from praying with her to flinging “shoulds” at her like hot arrows.
 You should pray more.
 You should go to women’s Bible study.
 You should get counseling.
 You should discipline your children.
 I learned that the church is not a safe haven for many women escaping violent marriages.
 As the children grew older, I learned that it was not merely Intimate Partner Violence (IPV), it was Family Violence (FV).
 Her children were impacted as well.

 Through our journey, I learned that our churches must be educated and encouraged to break patterns of silence and examine biblical misinterpretations that contribute to the continuing abuse and vulnerability of women.
 Silence in our churches also contributes to the vulnerability of the children in those homes to further violence and exploitation.

-My workshop will examine the impact of church responses to victims of family violence.
-It will highlight the impact of domestic violence on children and explore the validity of counsel that supports staying in the marriage for the sake of the children.
-It will also consider how patriarchal systems in church culture effectively silence women, requiring forgiveness without repentance and viewing divorce as nearly unforgiveable.
-Finally, it will also explore the role Christians can serve in altering patterns of abuse and silence in Christian families.
+My workshop examines the impact of church responses to victims of family violence.
+It highlights the impact of domestic violence on children and explores the validity of counsel that supports staying in the marriage for the sake of the children.
+It also considers how patriarchal systems in church culture effectively silence women, requiring forgiveness without repentance and viewing divorce as nearly unforgiveable.
+Finally, it also explores the role Christians can serve in altering patterns of abuse and silence in Christian families.

-This article references Sandra Morgan's workshop at CBE's 2015 LA Conference titled, "Abuse in Marriages."
-Join us on July 24-26 for the "Becoming New: Man and Woman Together In Christ" Conference.
+This article references Sandra Morgan’s workshop at CBE’s 2015 international conference titled, “Abuse in Marriages.”
+Watch it here.